alexfiftysix/complimentr/README.md

 ## How to use

 Basic usage is simple, just call `generateCompliment()` to receive a lovely compliment.
-As of writing, the default complimentr lists can generate `2,699,184` unique compliments.
+As of writing, the default complimentr lists can generate `2,699,184` unique compliments (`45,886,128` if you think trailing emojis make compliments unique).
 Check out `extras/stats.ts` in the source to run your own stats if making custom complo lists.

 ### Advanced usage